C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 # Step By Step Instructions

 SwiftUI is a **declarative** framework for building applications for Apple devices.
 This means that instead of using Storyboards or programmatically generating your interface, you can use the simplicity of the SwiftUI framework.
+After years of using UIKit and AppKit to create user interfaces, SwiftUI presents a fresh, new way to create UI for your apps.

 ## Initial Project Setup